vtog/labGuides/source/ocp/local-mirror-registry.rst

 #.
 Test mirror availability via cli.
 The following command should return
    "Login Succeeded!" if everything is working.

-   .. hint:: Use the "\-\-tls-verify=false" if not adding the rootCA to the trust.
+   .. hint:: Use the ''--tls-verify=false'' if not adding the rootCA to the trust.

    .. code-block:: bash